NWChemEx/PluginPlay/docs/source/developer/design/database.rst

 reference.

 - data races: not all classes are thread-safe
-- storing distributed objects: may want backend which replicates the object
+- storing distributed objects: may want a global database, the ability to synch UUIDs etc.
 - HPC memory hierarchies: we will need new backends to use specialized hardware
 - different frequence serialization: will require a new backend
 - Automatic backups: will need a new backend